 On the day of your surgery, you will usually go into hospital in the morning after fasting overnight.
-The procedure can be different, depending on how each hospital team works, but sometimes if the theatre team are needed for an emergency, it may delay your surgery.
+The procedure can be different, depending on how each hospital team works.
+Sometimes, if the theatre team are needed for an emergency, it may delay your surgery.

 In the anaesthetic room

 Once you are called into the anaesthetic room, the anaesthetist and their theatre assistant will help you into an upright sitting position in preparation for the spinal anaesthetic, which will numb your body from the waist down.
 This enables you to be awake for the operation and to meet your baby as soon as they are born.
-You will also need a cannula inserted (a needle into your vein), usually your hand, and a catheter fitting to keep your bladder empty to avoid it being damaged during the operation.
-The anaesthetist will test your body with a cold spray, to make sure you are numb, then you will be wheeled into the operating theatre.
+You will also need a cannula inserted (a needle into your vein) - usually into your hand - and a catheter fitted to keep your bladder empty - this is to avoid it being damaged during the operation.
+The anaesthetist will test your body with a cold spray to make sure you are numb and you will then be wheeled into the operating theatre.

 In the operating theatre

-You will be covered in sterile drapes and a screen is placed in front of you, so you won’t be able to see the operation.
+You will be covered in sterile drapes, with a screen is placed in front of you, so you won’t be able to see the operation.
 Your birth partner will be able to sit right next to you and the anaesthetist will be monitoring all your observations throughout the operation.

-The surgeons will apply cleaning fluid to your abdomen, then make an incision at your bikini line (usually between 10-20cms).
+The surgeons will apply cleaning fluid to your abdomen, then make an incision at your bikini line (usually between 10-20cms long).
 Your bladder will be moved away, the abdominal muscles parted, and another incision made into your uterus.
-At this point you may be able to hear suction noise, as this is needed to clear your waters away, once they are broken.
+At this point you may be able to hear a suction noise, as this is needed to clear your waters away once they are broken.
 You will feel some pushing and pulling sensations- some women describe it as feeling like washing up is being done in their tummy- and then your baby will be born.

 It can take longer than you might expect to close your wound, as there are several layers to stitch.
-If you have had one or more previous caesarean sections it may take a little longer for your surgeons to cut through the scar tissue inside, as they will need to take time and care to do this.
+If you have had one or more previous caesarean sections, it may take a little longer for your surgeons to cut through the scar tissue inside - they will need to take time and care to do this.

-It will take a few hours for you to regain your mobility afterwards and remember that an elective caesarean is major abdominal surgery.
+It will take a few hours for you to regain your mobility afterwards.
+Remember that an elective caesarean is major abdominal surgery.
 You will need to make sure you take things slowly and take regular pain relief to help manage your recovery.
-Once your dressing has been removed you can use Spritz for Bits to help reduce any soreness and itching as your wound is healing .
+Once your dressing has been removed and your skin has healed, you can use Spritz for Bits to help reduce any soreness and itching as your wound continues to heal.

 How to personalise your planned caesarean section